DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/3 Methods/columnOption(id_optionName).md

 ---
 ---
 ##### shortDescription
-Gets the value of a single column option.
+Gets the value of a single column property.

 ##### return: any
 The option's value.